 The first returns of the Jews from Babylon took place in the first year of the reign of Cyrus over the Babylonian empire, which corresponds to the year 538 BC (Ezr 1:1).
 This makes a difference of about 68 years (606 – 538 = 68).
 To this number, it is still necessary to add the time that passed until the entire return of the Jews and the beginning of the construction of the second temple, because the seventy years of the exile are represented by the seven weeks.
 Then follow the sixty-two weeks, which shall be the time of reconstruction of Jerusalem, so it is necessary to calculate the time of the seven weeks until the beginning of this reconstruction.
 However, these works only took place two years after the return (Ezr 3:8).
 The time of the exile, calculated from the prediction of Jeremiah up to the reconstruction of Jerusalem and the temple, must therefore have lasted nearly seventy years.

 Let us now analyze the prophecy of the seventy weeks and suppose that they do not refer to one single event but to several episodes in history.
 We therefore try to apply again the principles of multi-reference already discovered with Genesis.
 Thus we have to take into account that the days of the seventy weeks do not represent constant but variable values according to the context to which they are applied.
-We are going to see that the seven (exile), sixty-two (reconstruction), and one weeks (persecution) effectively express a theoretical proportion that is valid for different historical contexts, which prefigure an event that will only arrive in the end times with the Antichrist (see Conclusion).
+We are going to see that the seven (exile), sixty-two (reconstruction), and one weeks (persecution) effectively express a theoretical proportion that is valid for different historical contexts, which prefigure an event that will only arrive in the end times with the Antichrist.

-This is why these theoretical values only apply in an approximate manner to historical dates.
+This is why these theoretical values only apply in an approximate manner to historical dates (see here).
 This contrasts with Jeremiah’s prophecy, which applies to nothing other than the Babylonian exile and thereby exactly corresponds to the historical length of seventy years.
 Daniel’s prophecy of the seventy weeks, however, refers to different historical contexts.
 It also applies to the destruction of Jerusalem in AD 70, predicted by Jesus (Mt 23:33-24:2), which is why the correspondence to history in this context is approximate as well, although still a bit more exact (see here).
 So each context, as long as it is a prefiguration to the end event, is only realized approximately.

 By replacing one day by one year, one week lasts seven years.
 Consequently, the seven weeks of the exile theoretically last forty-nine years (7 × 7 = 49), which is approximate compared with the real seventy years.
 The sixty-two weeks from the reconstruction to the persecution week last 434 years (62 × 7 = 434).
 In fact, 369 years passed from the first return of the Jews in 538 BC to the beginning of the persecutions by the Greek king Antiochus Epiphanes in 169 BC.
-So within this historical context, the prophecy only holds an approximate resemblance to reality (49 instead of 70 years for the exile and 434 instead of 369 years for the reconstruction).
+So within this historical context, the prophecy only approximately fits to reality (49 instead of 70 years for the exile and 434 instead of 369 years for the reconstruction).
 But this is precisely what has to be the case because Antiochus only prefigures the end-time Antichrist.
 The prophecy would effectively be doubtful – in the sense of being written after the events as some theologians claim – if it was thoroughly exact.

 Things are nevertheless more precise with the last week, which constitutes a period of intense tribulations, wars, and persecutions (Dan 9:26-27).
 According to 1 Maccabees 1:20, the persecutions began in 169 BC during the first campaign of Antiochus against Egypt, preceded by the murder of the high priest Onias (2 Mac 3:1; 4:34) according to “and after the sixty-two weeks, an anointed one shall be cut off...”
 (Dan 9:26).
 Antiochus set up “the disastrous abomination” (1 Mac 1:54; Dan 9:27; Mt 24:15), an altar of the pagan religion, in December 167 BC on the altar of the holocausts inside the temple, and died in October 164, after which the persecutions ceased, although the war still continued until 163/2 BC.
 The final week therefore effectively lasted almost seven years and the disastrous abomination was constructed, according to the prediction of Daniel 9:27, almost in the middle of the seven-year period.
-Thus we can see the resemblance of the proportions 70 : 369 : 6 of real history with the theoretical proportions 49 : 434 : 7 of the seventy weeks.
+Thus the resemblance of the proportions 70 : 369 : 6 of real history with the theoretical proportions 49 : 434 : 7 of the seventy weeks is clearly recognizable.

 The first seven weeks refer to the punishment phase of the third cycle, the Babylonian exile.
 The sixty-two weeks of the reconstruction of Jerusalem refer to the following revival phase of the same cycle and especially to the beginning phase of the fourth cycle.
 According to the short introduction of Daniel 9:24, which predicts that the seventy weeks must end in order to expiate a sin, one can easily figure out that the last week refers to a new phase of sin and judgment before the return to peace, which culminated with the arrival of “the Holy of Holies”: